 Bad for Publishers

-This is bad for your business because most publishers monetize their website traffic so if they get lower web traffic because Google is taking some of it then they have less traffic to sell which directly effects their revenue.
+This is bad for your business because most publishers monetize their website traffic so if they get lower web traffic (because Google is taking some of it) then they have less traffic to sell, which directly affects their revenue.

 Bad for Brands

-It’s bad for brands because if people don’t visit your website you get less data about them.
-Getting 1st party data on your customers and potent customers allows you to create efficient advertising and create solutions to their problems.
+It’s bad for brands because if people don’t visit your website, you get less data about them.
+Getting 1st party data on your customers and potential customers allows you to create efficient advertising and create solutions to their problems.